Recording the WWVB Phase Modulation Test

 I then looked into what higher bandwidth points might be available inside the 3586:

 The second mixer module shown here has this nice test connector that couples to some of the 15.625 kHz second IF signal.
-You can then simply borrow the existing cable that sends the 10 MHz ref signal to the back panel and plug it in here (one of the red cables in the picture above).
+You can then simply borrow the existing cable that sends the 10 MHz ref signal to the back panel and plug it in here.
 A very easy way to get the IF signal out of the chassis.

 Unfortunately the first IF at 50 MHz has a 10 kHz wide half-lattice crystal filter.
 So this sets the overall bandwidth of the instrument.
 Interestingly, a closer look at the schematics shows that HP designed-in some filter bypass jumpers as a service aid.
 Problem solved: